Debt relief orders

 Any money owed to you is treated as an asset.
 This could be money owed by somebody you have done business with, or money owed to you by a family member or a friend.
 However, if you can show that you have taken steps to try to recover the money but still have not been paid, it can be treated as a 'bad debt'.
 Any sum treated as a 'bad debt' will not count towards the £2,000 asset limit.
 If you are owed money by somebody else, contact us for advice.

 Pensions approved by HM Revenue and Customs (HMRC) do not count towards your £2,000 asset limit.
 A small number of pensions not approved by HMRC will count as assets.

 If you are 55 years old or older and can draw part or all of a pension as a lump sum, the value of your pension may affect whether you qualify for a DRO.
 Contact us for advice if this affects you.

-Any money you receive from a pension will be treated as income when deciding whether you qualify for a DRO.
+Any regular payments you receive from a pension will be treated as income when deciding whether you qualify for a DRO.

 Be open about your assets